 What is this program's name?
 What other names might prospective students use to refer to this program?
 What are this program's admissions requirements?
 What are the program's financial aid options?
 Are scholarships available?

 What are the program's completion requirements?
 What do you estimate to be the average time to completion?
 What is the total number of courses the program will offer?
 What is the total number of credit hours the program will offer?
+Will this many be offered in a select format?
 Will this program be offered in a cohort format?
 What will be the total number of cohorts or new starts offered per year?
 Does this program offer any stackable or modular components?